based-ghost/vue-seo-friendly-spa-template/README.md

 const prerenderEventName = 'prerender-event';

-// In the mounted callback dispatch the event telling prerendered app when to pick up from.
+// In the mounted callback dispatch the event telling prerendered app to render
-// Wrap in this.$nextTick callback to ensure all components/child components have finished mounting/rendering.
+// ...wrap in this.$nextTick callback to ensure all components/child components have finished mounting new Vue({
-new Vue({
   router,
   render: (h) => h(App),
-  mounted: function () {
+  mounted: function() {
-    this.$nextTick(function () {
+    this.$nextTick(() => {
       document.dispatchEvent(new Event(prerenderEventName));
     });
   }